Souvik Maiti

 Souvik Maiti (born in 1971) is an Indian chemist known for his studies in the fields of biophysical chemistry and chemical biology focusing on nucleic acids, DNA and RNA.
 He works at the Institute of Genomics and Integrative Biology.
-He is also visiting scientist at National Chemical Laboratory Pune.
+He is also visiting scientist at National Chemical Laboratory Pune and Adjunct Professor at IISER Mohali.

 Education

 He graduated with a bachelor's (1993) and master's (1995) degree in chemistry from Jadavpur University, Kolkata.
 He completed his doctoral research in 1999 in the field of polymer chemistry from CSIR-Indian Institute of Chemical Technology, Hyderabad.